slatedocs/slate/source/includes/_feature-deriving.md

  numeric variables.
 The following arithmetic operations are available and will take two numeric variables as their arguments.

- * "+" for adding up two numeric columns.
+ * "+" for adding up two numeric variables.
- * "-" returns the difference between two numeric columns.
+ * "-" returns the difference between two numeric variables.
- * "*" for the product of two numeric columns.
+ * "*" for the product of two numeric variables.
  * "/" Real division.
  * "//" Floor division; Returns always an integer.
  * "^" Raises the first argument to the power of the second argument